Beiyang government: Ascendancy of the Zhili clique (1920–1924)

-Although Zhang Zuolin's Fengtian clique played a minor role assisting the Zhili clique in the war, they were allowed to share power in Peking.
+Although Zhang Zuolin's Fengtian clique played a minor role assisting the Zhili clique in the war, they were allowed to share power in Beijing.
 Jin Yunpeng, who had ties to both sides, was chosen as premier.
 President Xu called for parliamentary elections in the summer of 1921 but because only 11 provinces took part the elections became invalid and no assembly was convened.

 Zhang became worried over Wu Peifu's growing military strength and anti-Japanese stance which threatened his backers in Japan.
 Using a financial crisis as a pretext, he removed Jin and replaced him with Liang Shiyi in December 1921.
 Wu forced Liang to resign after a month accusing him of being pro-Japanese.
 He exposed Liang's telegram ordering diplomats to back Japan on the Shandong Problem during the Washington Naval Conference.
-Zhang then formed an alliance with the Duan Qirui and Sun Yatsen.
-Both sides sent circular telegrams to rally their officers and denounce their enemies.
+Zhang then formed an alliance with Duan Qirui and Sun Yat-sen. Both sides sent circular telegrams to rally their officers and denounce their enemies.
 On April 28, the First Zhili–Fengtian War began with Wu clashed with Zhang's army in Shanhaiguan and won a major victory forcing Zhang to retreat to Manchuria.

 Next, the Zhili clique started a national campaign to restore Li Yuanhong as president.
 Despite having co-existed with Xu Shichang for two years after the fall of Duan, they declared his presidency illegal as he was elected by an illegal parliament.
-They demanded Xu and Sun Yatsen resign their rival presidencies in favor of a unified government.
+They demanded Xu and Sun Yat-sen resign their rival presidencies in favor of a unified government.
 Wu convinced Chen Jiongming to oust Sun from Guangzhou in return for recognition of his control over Guangdong.
-Enough members of the old parliament moved to Peking to constitute a quorum which superficially gave the government an appearance that it operated as it did before the Manchu Restoration in 1917.
+Enough members of the old parliament moved to Beijing to constitute a quorum which superficially gave the government an appearance that it operated as it did before the Manchu Restoration in 1917.